BukolaOdunayo/DATA-ANALYSIS-RISE-AND-FALL-OF-PROGRAMMING-LANGUAGES/README.md

 Answer:  Android experienced a rapid growth between 2007 and 2012 after which it started declining, IOS experienced growth between 2007-2012 and started declining afterward, Windows phone on the other hand has been static over the years.

 # CONCLUSION
 Performing exploratory data analysis on the dataset helped me uncover valuable insight from the dataset,using statistical graphs and graphical visualization methods to analyze and investigate the datasets I was able to answer the business questions.

+# CREDITS
+This project is available on Datacamp as a guided and unguided project I completed both and merged it together.The guided project was created by David Robinson, while the unguided project was created by Sarah Billen.
+For the guided project I Followed step-by-step tasks to solve the problems/answer the business questions as provided by the creator,I received helpful feedback as I applied my skills to reach the solution.
+For the unguided project I Solved open-ended data science problems without step-by-step tasks.